Garlic Parmesan Knots

-These are insanely good!
-So soft with such savory flavor.
-And I like how they are totally adaptable.
-They can be formed into knots, rolls, or breadsticks.
-You can tweak the amount of seasonings to your taste.
-(Are you a garlic lover or a garlic avoider?)
+These Garlic Parmesan Knots are insanely good!
+They are SO soft with such a delicious savory flavor.
 I took these recently to a church dinner and they literally didn’t even make it onto the buffet table because people were taking them from my tray before they could get there!
-Huge crowd pleaser!

 Image

-These are insanely good!
-So soft with such savory flavor.
-And I like how they are totally adaptable.
-They can be formed into knots, rolls, or breadsticks.
-You can tweak the amount of seasonings to your taste.
-(Are you a garlic lover or a garlic avoider?)
+These Garlic Parmesan Knots are insanely good!
+They are SO soft with such a delicious savory flavor.
 I took these recently to a church dinner and they literally didn’t even make it onto the buffet table because people were taking them from my tray before they could get there!
-Huge crowd pleaser!

 I always recommend a high-quality unbleached bread flour such as @lehimills or @kingarthurflour (IG handles)